compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

 ---
 # Simulation and analysis with PipeMaster

-  This is an R script showing how to simulate data, test model and estimate parameters using [*PipeMaster*](https://github.com/gehara/PipeMaster), *abc* and *caret* r-packages.
+  This is an R tutorial showing how to simulate data, test models, and estimate parameters using [*PipeMaster*](https://github.com/gehara/PipeMaster), *abc* and *caret* r-packages.
-  The data in this tutorial is the same as in Gehara et al *in review*, and represents 2177 UCE loci for the neotropical frog *Dermatonotus muelleri*.
-We will first work with a subset of this data (200 loci) in the first and secound section of this tutorial and then use the entire data in the third part.
+  The dataset in this tutorial is the same as in Gehara et al *in review*, and represents 2,177 UCE loci for the neotropical frog *Dermatonotus muelleri*.
+We will start working with a subset of the data (200 loci) in the first and second sections of this tutorial, and then use the entire dataset in the third part.
 For more information about *Dermatonotus muelleri* see [Gehara et al. *in review*](PipeMaster.pdf) and [Oliveira et al. 2018](https://www.researchgate.net/profile/Adrian_Garda/publication/327624820_Phylogeography_of_Muller%27s_termite_frog_suggests_the_vicariant_role_of_the_Central_Brazilian_Plateau/links/5c40f99f92851c22a37d572c/Phylogeography-of-Mullers-termite-frog-suggests-the-vicariant-role-of-the-Central-Brazilian-Plateau.pdf)

 # Overview

 * Instalation
 * First Part:  building a model, calculating sumstats and simulating data
-* Secound Part: visualizations and plotting functions
+* Second Part: visualization and plotting functions
-* Third Part: data analysis, approximate Bayesian computation (ABC) & supervized machine-learning (SML)
+* Third Part: data analysis, approximate Bayesian computation (ABC) & supervised machine-learning (SML)

 ------------------------------------------------------------------------------------------------------

 # **Instalation**
-  PipeMaster is not available on cran, but you can use *devtools* to install it from github, or download and install the latest release from my [github](github.com/gehara/PipeMaster) repository.
+  PipeMaster can be installed from github using *devtools*, or you can download and install the latest release from my [github](github.com/gehara/PipeMaster) repository.

 * **Instalation with devtools**
-Go to the R console install devtools and than PipeMaster:
+Go to the R console, install devtools and then PipeMaster:

   ```
   install.packages("devtools"")